OmkarGhaduse/CryptoPedia/README.md

 ****CryptoPedia****

-CryptoPedia is a responsive website that provides comprehensive information about cryptocurrencies, including their current price, market capitalization, daily change, and latest news.
+CryptoPedia is a responsive website made with ReactJS that provides comprehensive information about cryptocurrencies, including their current price, market capitalization, daily change, and latest news.
 It utilizes React-Chartjs-2 and Chart.js to generate visual representations in the form of line graphs.
 The data is fetched from APIs using Rapid API.

 **Features**